Zero-calorie, natural sweetener

 Cargill brings to the collaboration its vast manufacturing and commercial expertise in bulk sweeteners, food ingredients, and of course stevia sweeteners.
 Cargill is a global market leader in the stevia-based sweetener category with consumer products and as an ingredient, which can be found in a variety of branded food products and beverages sold in the U.S., Europe, Mexico, and South America.

 Pilot-scale fermentation of the product started towards the end of 2013.
+In May 2014, Evolva achieved a technical milestone in the stevia development program.
+As a result of the achievement Cargill made a USD$ 1 million payment to Evolva.
 Based on current plans and expectations, the first products are expected to be available for launch in 2015/2016.